The first steps

 Application Outcomes

 Once a complete application is submitted, it will be assessed by Arc Clubs Staff.
-The Club will be contacted regarding the application within 2 weeks after the close of application round (dates outlined above).
+The Club will be contacted regarding the application within 2 weeks after they submit their application.

 Outcomes of your application